How is the City of Placentia Responding?

 Governor Newsom Issues State "Stay At Home" Order

 On Thursday, March 19, 2020, Governor Newsom issued a State "Stay At Home Order” to stop the spread of COVID-19.
-The order is effective immediately.
+The order is effective immediately and remains in effect until further notice.
 Public safety services will remain operational.

 Orange County Health Officer Order